Autobots-CEH/pushtotalk/README.md

 #### Reach out with accuracy

 What's the problem?
-Why solve it and how?
 Website contact forms have always been crap.
+Why solve it again?
 This was solved for the most part by apps like Facebook Messenger, offering simpler, more personal, and more fun ways of connecting customers with business owners

 There are some very real downsides to running your Customer Service on Social Media, even though it's easy.
 First of all control.